LinoyBu96/Graph-Analysis/README.md

 - `logs/`: Directory for log files (created during runtime).
 - `input/`: Contains a default directory for input.
   - `data/`: An example input - a directory that stores a CSV file.
-    - `1.csv`: A CSV file to be read by the PySpark app.
+    - `data.csv`: A CSV file to be read by the PySpark app.
 - `output/`: Stores output files, typically CSVs, from analyses (created during runtime).
 - `requirements.txt`: Specifies Python dependencies.
 - `README.md`: Provides documentation.